Representatives available 24/7. Insurance fully covers the cost of most cleanups.

 Hoarding cleanup

-Over the course of many years, this collection of objects, items and/or junk can accumulate to filling an entire home, wall to wall, floor to ceiling, front door to back door.
+Over the course of many years, this collection of objects, items, and/or junk can accumulate to fill an entire home, wall to wall, floor to ceiling, front door to back door.
 With some help from family or friends, or even in some severe cases, professional psychiatric help, compulsive hoarders can turn a corner and make the huge step in cleaning up their homes, and better their lives.
-The rubbish and items that once congested their homes, can be cleaned up, and they’ll have a fresh, new start on life, in a clean, comfortable home.
+The rubbish and items that once congested their homes can be cleaned up, and they’ll have a fresh, new start on life in a clean, comfortable home.

-The first step in moving towards a clutter-free home is recognizing there is a problem.
-Most hoarders do not believe their tendency to keep every item, box, bag or piece of trash is a problem.
-If you suffer from hanging on to every item such as junk mail, newspapers, broken items, trash, promotional items, empty food containers, etc., it’s important you reach out for help.
-There are lots of resources, professionals and help groups, as well as your own family or friends that are there to help you live a clutter-free life.
-Once the problem is self identified, the next major step is cleaning the home.
-Sometimes, if hoarding is left to continue for many years, a massive amount of objects and rubbish can accumulate, to the point where it seems near impossible for a cleanup push to make any significant impact.
+The first step in moving towards a clutter-free home is recognizing that there is a problem.
+Most hoarders do not believe their tendency to keep every item, box, bag, or piece of trash is a problem.
+If you suffer from hanging on to every item, such as junk mail, newspapers, broken items, trash, promotional items, empty food containers, etc., it’s important you reach out for help.
+There are lots of resources, professionals, and help groups, as well as your own family or friends, that are there to help you live a clutter-free life.
+Once the problem is self-identified, the next major step is cleaning the home.
+Sometimes, if hoarding is left to continue for many years, a massive amount of objects and rubbish can accumulate to the point where it seems near impossible for a cleanup push to make any significant impact.
 That’s where we come in.

 National Crime Scene Cleanup Association is here to help.
 Do not feel embarrassed about letting us into your home to help.
 This is what our crew is trained and experienced in with helping people struggling with compulsive hoarding disorder.
 We’re sensitive to all cases and levels of hoarding.

-Likewise, if you know someone, like a family member or friend who is suffering from compulsive hoarding, let them know there are companies, such as NCSC, who are here to help turn their lives around.
+Likewise, if you know someone, like a family member or friend, who is suffering from compulsive hoarding, let them know there are companies, such as NCSC, that are here to help turn their lives around.
 Reclaim your home, reclaim your life.